 FSU’s Department of Music to Present Evening of Jazz

-Frostburg State University’s Department of Music will present its Evening of Jazz, titled “Sway,” on Tuesday, Dec.
-5, at 7:30 p.m. in the Pealer Recital Hall of FSU’s Woodward D. Pealer Performing Arts Center.
-The program will feature the FSU Jazz Orchestra, Vocal Jazz Ensemble, Faculty Jazz Ensemble, Jazz Guitar Combo and Jazz Combo.
+Frostburg State University’s Department of Music will present its Evening of Jazz with the FSU Jazz Orchestra, conducted by Dr. Brent Weber, on Friday, Nov.
+22, at 7:30 p.m. in the Pealer Recital Hall of FSU’s Woodward D. Pealer Performing Arts Center.
+The program, titled “Come Together,” will feature several Beatles’ songs.

-Admission is $10 for adults, $5 for seniors and members of the military, $3 for students and free for children 12 and younger.
+Admission is $10 for adults; $5 for seniors, members of the military, and FSU faculty and staff; $3 for students; and free for children 12 and younger.
 Tickets are available at the door.
 Cash and credit cards are accepted.

 For more information, contact FSU’s Department of Music at 301-687-4109.